 top of page

-Taking A Closer Look At Attachment Trauma
+Taking a Closer Look at Attachment Trauma

 Attachment trauma is a profound and often overlooked aspect of emotional development, rooted in early relational experiences, particularly between caregivers and children.
 When foundational attachment bonds are disrupted through neglect, abuse, or inconsistent caregiving, individuals can develop insecure attachment styles that significantly affect their emotional and social well-being throughout life.
 John Bowlby's attachment theory emphasizes the critical role of early relationships in shaping one's ability to form secure connections, highlighting the lasting impact of attachment trauma.